-A few weeks ago, I found out my ex – my son’s dad – is having a baby in June and, since, I’ve experienced a lot.
+A few weeks ago, I found out my ex – my son’s dad – is having another baby in June and, since, I’ve experienced much in letting go.

 Firstly, I felt deep anxiety and anger.
 Those two beasts rose their ugly heads high with my fear of change and numerous unhelpful ‘what if’ scenarios surfacing.

 ‘What if’ my ex and his girlfriend end up like he and I did?

 ‘What if’ my son isn’t loved as much as the new baby?

 ‘What if’ my son doesn’t see his dad as much?

 ‘What if’ my son is impacted and worse-off, and additionally (more selfishly), what if my life is also affected?

 Thankfully, I was able to voice all the above to friends and family – those who have my back.
 They listened to my stuff, told me it’s just stuff and then listened some more.